SWEDES: TheWayTheyWere

 Page 150 7 Illustrations

-Academic Deans: EMIL O. DEERE JOEL L. HERMANSAON ALBERT A. ZIMMER
+Academic Deans: EMIL O. DEERE JOE L. HERMANSAON ALBERT A. ZIMMER

-LLOYD C. FOSTER OSCAR LOFGREN LLOYD SPEAR LAMBERT DAHLSTEN
+LLOYD C. FOERSTER OSCAR LOFGREN LLOYD SPEAR LAMBERT DAHLSTEN

 Chapter 10: The Lindsborg "Messiah" Tradition, pages 151-174